This post may contain affiliate links. Please see my disclosure policy for details.

 Long story short, Shiva’s wife Sati died and Shiva was so outraged and upset he carried her body with him in mourning.
 Vishnu then decided to cut her body up into 51 pieces.

 The sites where these pieces fell are now called Shakti Pithas and have religious temples around them.
 You can visit them all on a pilgrimage through India if you wish.

-The temple is really busy and you’ll walk through a whole road of stalls selling religious souvenirs like conch shells, bracelets, plus offerings to bring to the goddess etc before you go in.
+The temple is really busy and you’ll walk through a whole load of stalls selling religious souvenirs like conch shells, bracelets, plus offerings to bring to the goddess, etc before you go in.

 Visiting the temple is a little bit like a tourist trap though.
 You can either wait for a few hours in a queue to enter or pay for a ‘VIP’ fee where you can skip the queues.

 Most tourists opt for the fee.
 The Brahmin’s also do this for domestic locals too who don’t want to wait hours to pray.

 So, you’ll be guided around the shortcuts in the temple, blessed by the priest and given a red yellow thread or ‘Kautuka’.
 I still wear mine now!

 New Market Kolkata